 Because it reminds me of something I did not know before that night.

-A life can change because of a violent secret, yes.
+Lives can change because of violence, yes.

 And sometimes, if you are very lucky, what enters your life at three in the morning is not only terror.